chrislo27/RhythmHeavenRemixEditor/docs/Toolbar.md

 This button allows you to change how many lines, or rows are available on the track.
 Left click to increase the size, and right click to decrease the size.
 Be careful!
 You cannot decrease the row count if cues are in the way.
-When this happens, right clicking the button will select the impeding entity, and select it for you.
+When this happens, right clicking the button will go to the impeding entity, and select it for you.

 ## Playback